 Summer in Los Angeles can be relentlessly hot.
 I know I shouldn’t complain because it’s not nearly as muggy as the Midwest or East Coast.
 We sometimes have a few mild days but often it’s over 100 degrees.
 During this time of year, more than any other time, it’s important to stay hydrated, especially as we age.
 That means you should carry a bottle of water with you everywhere you go.
 Even if you think you’ve had enough to drink, it may not be enough.
-If you’re bored with water you may want to try my Cucumber and Cantaloupe Cocktail recipe featured below instead of reaching for a soda pop.
+If you’re bored with water you may want to try my Cucumber and Cantaloupe Cocktail summer cooler recipe instead of reaching for soda pop.

 - 1 large cucumber peeled or 3 Persian cucumbers unpeeled - roughly chopped